gabyballester/nextjs14-ecommerce-app-folder/README.md

-# Project: Next.js Starter Boilerplate (app folder version)
+# Project: Next.js Ecomerce Platform (app folder version)

-This project is configured with essential libraries and settings as a starter boilerplate.
-It’s designed to expedite the initialization phase by offering a pre-configured setup, eliminating the need for manual configuration.
+The primary objective of this project is to develop an E-commerce Platform designed for deep learning with Next.js 14 and associated technologies.
+It will feature robust authentication mechanisms and an extensive dashboard for efficient management of products and orders.

 ## Getting Started